vladiiancu/Brain/Inspiration.md

 > "Learn from the mistakes of others.
 You can't live long enough to make them all yourself."
 > -- Eleanor Roosevelt

+> "A leader is best when people barely know he exists"
+> -- Lao Tzu